cdviz-dev/send-cdevents/README.md

 ## License

-This project is licensed under the same license as the cdviz-collector project.
+This project is licensed under the Apache Software License 2.0 The [cdviz-collector](https://github.com/cdviz-dev/cdviz-collector/) is licensed under the AGPL 3.0 .